Omar Ocasio CA ’24

 What’s next for you?

 My instructor Peter and I and a few other classmates went to coffee recently, and we discussed what our plans were, which I appreciated.
 I’ve decided I’m going to reach out to the company where I interned.
+I will also be working for a landscaping company for the summer.

 What is one of your favorite places for lunch near NBSS?